 Besides the camera software that was a huge flaw, the Essential Phone has pretty much the same spec sheet as any other high-end flagships.
 Maybe that’s why people don’t really get to talk about its performance.
 It handles all daily tasks, power-hungry apps, and games without any problem.
 With the updates, it runs a lot smoother than it was on day one.

 The phone comes with a 128GB of storage as the unique storage capacity, with no expandable storage.
 It’s something that’s very rare for Android phones, not to even mention iPhones.
 With a Qualcomm Snapdragon 835 processor, paired with 4GB of RAM, the phone’s performance so far has been great.
-Nothing to complaint about.
+Nothing to complain about.

 With a 3,040 mAh battery life is great.
 I’ve been able to use the phone for a full day without the need to recharge it, and with some juice left for the next day.
 Thankfully it supports fast charging, it doesn’t take much time to fully charge it.